pascallaliberte/sharpen.page/prioritize.md

 ---
 permalink: prioritize/
 layout: service
-title: Prioritize - A research-based buyer-mindset sharpening exercise for your product priorities
+title: Prioritize - A Research Boost To Focus for Your Product Priorities
 ---

 <div class="pitch-lead-up" markdown="1">